iluvgirlswithglasses/terminal-pokemon/doc/report.md

 - An extra advance feature: Stage difficulty increase
 - 2 extra features: Free Match Mode and Randomizer Mode (as mentioned in *Chapter 3 - Features*)
 - A vital component which gives data to generate visual effects.
-- Gameboard definition
+- Complete a technical requirement: Gameboard definition
-- The performance differences between array and linked list

-By explaining the usage and the implementation of each script in this module, this section shall then clarify how each of those contents were achieved.
+By explaining the usage and the implementation of each script in this module, this section shall then clarify how each of those features were accomplished.

 ### 6.4.1.
 About "gameboard.h"